PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 ## Keep Constant

-Keeps activated(constantly running) a fixed number of Scenario copies(instances) which executes as many iterations as possible for a specified duration. **Each Scenario copy behaves like a long-running thread that runs continually(by specified duration) and will be destroyed when the current load simulation stops.** Use it when you need to run and hold a constant amount of Scenario copies(instances) for a specific period.
+Keeps activated(constantly running) a fixed number of Scenario copies(instances) which executes as many iterations as possible for a specified duration. **Each Scenario copy behaves like a long-running thread that runs continually(by specified duration) and will be destroyed when the current load simulation stops.
+Alternatively you can think of a single Scenario copy as a single virtual user.** Use it when you need to run and hold a constant amount of Scenario copies(instances) for a specific period.
 Usually, this simulation type is used to test databases, message brokers, or any other system that works with a static client's pool of connections and reuses them.

 **Example 1**: This simulation will create and start 20 Scenario copies and keep them running until the end duration.
 Each Scenario copy act like a long-running thread that executes some logic in a loop.